SetBased/php-audit/docs/getting-started.rst

 The Audit Configuration File
 ----------------------------

-The audit configuration file specification is described in detail in chapter xxx.
+The audit configuration file specification is described in detail in :ref:`audit-config-file`.
 In this section we provide an example audit configuration file.

 .. code:: json